zanedeveloper/zanedeveloper/README.md

 - Currently undergoing burnout, so going a bit slow with the projects
 - I am really talkative 🗣
 - Passionate about what I do or believe 🔥
-- I like using *JavScript* and am learning Rust right now
+- I like using *JavaScript* and am learning Rust right now
 <br><br>
 - ![Stats](https://github-readme-stats.vercel.app/api?username=thebestdiscorddev&show_icons=false&theme=radical)